AlekseyKorshuk/least-square-approximation/README.rst

 A computer program in C++ programming language to compose a least square approximation.

-Plot the graph of a point cloud and regression polynomial.
+Plot the graph of a point cloud and regression polynomial using Gnuplot.

 Dataset is random.